napari/napari/docs/guides/perfmon.md

 and see the queue grow and shrink over time.

 Calls to `perf_timer`, `add_instant_event` and `add_counter_event` should
-be removed before merging code into master.
+be removed before merging code into main.
 Think of them like "debug prints", things you add while investigating a problem, but you do not leave them in the code permanently.

 You can save JSON files so that you can compare how things looked before and after your changes.